roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  Sandra was confused by the softness in Mariah's voice, as well as the sincerity seemingly in her tone.
 "Really?"

  "Of course.
 Why do you think I am really here?
 I have spent eighteen years looking for someone to replicate the feelings you gave me," Mariah said.
 "I always assumed you have spent the past eighteen years longing for the same thing."
-Report_Story #6